FusionAuth/fusionauth-site/site/_posts/2020-08-26-announcing-fusionauth-1-19.md

 Previous to the 1.19 release, you needed to use sticky sessions (aka session pinning) for the FusionAuth administrative user interface and the FusionAuth login pages.
 Now, if you run more than one FusionAuth node fronted by a load balancer, you do not have to enable session pinning.
 The applications are now stateless.

-### Multi-Tenant Single-Sign-on (SSO)
+### Multi-tenant single-sign-on (SSO)

-This was a limitation prior to this released due to the way we managed the HTTP session.
-Now FusionAuth currently handles true multi-tenant SSO using the hosted login pages.
-Users can log in to multiple applications in different tenants in the same browser.
+This was a limitation prior to this release due to the way we managed the HTTP session.
+Now FusionAuth can handle true multi-tenant SSO using the hosted login pages.
+Users can sign in to multiple applications in different tenants in the same browser.

 In addition to these features, there were other bugs squashed and GitHub issues resolved as well.
 Please see the [release notes](/docs/v1/tech/release-notes) for the full breakdown of the changes between 1.18 and 1.19.